Video mode initialization and transition to protected mode

 After the A20 gate is successfully enabled, the reset_coprocessor function is called:

-This function resets the math coprocessor to be sure it is in a clean state by writing 0 to 0xF0 and then resets it by writing 0 to 0xF1.
+This function resets the math coprocessor to ensure it is in a clean state before switching to protected mode.
+The reset is performed by writing 0 to port 0xF0, followed by writing 0 to port 0xF1.

 The next step is the mask_all_interrupts function: